HOME

 0.072% CFCs and other gases

-If carbon dioxide is responsible for just 3.6% of the greenhouse effect, one wonders why so much time, effort and money are being used in reducing carbon dioxide emissions.
+If carbon dioxide is responsible for such a small fraction of the greenhouse effect, one wonders why so much time, effort and money are being used in reducing carbon dioxide emissions.

 ND comment: